herrhotzenplotz/ghcli/docs/website/tutorial/06-Commenting.md

 # Commenting

-Discussions on Github and the like are done through comments.
+Discussions on GitHub and the like are done through comments.
 You can comment on issues and pull requests.

 ## Reviewing a discussion